5 Keys to Building Business Relationships

 - Ask for Feedback

 Instead of assuming your clients and vendors are happy, ask!
 Open communication is a basic component of any relationship.
 When you ask your contacts how they feel, you promote a two-way conversation that can uncover areas for improvement.
-Some firms conduct satisfaction surveys to gather feedback.
+Some firms conduct client satisfaction surveys to gather feedback.
 But usually it’s best to pick up the phone and talk to your closest contact at a firm.
 If this is your top client, you want to make sure they are content.

 - Find Ways to Connect with Less Valuable Contacts